-There's a lot to factor into finding the best squat rack, especially as they often vary drastically in price, making it tricky to figure out how much you need to spend to get a quality bit of kit.
+There's a lot to factor into finding the best squat rack, especially as they often vary drastically in price, making it tricky to figure out how much you need to spend to pick up a quality bit of kit.

-As squats are one of the 'core movements' that should feature in almost every workout program, getting a squat rack is a great way to upgrade your home gym so you're ready to load up the plates on your best barbell.
+As squats are one of the 'core movements' that should feature in almost every workout programme though, getting a squat rack is a great way to upgrade your home gym so you're ready to load up the plates on your best barbell.

 Best Squat Rack